Ambrosia beetle (subfamily Scolytinae)

 Apply sprays using enough water to cover the entire tree thoroughly including small limbs.
 Apply only during dormant or delayed-dormant period.

-- superior-type oil.
-Rates vary; check product label.
+- horticultural mineral oil-Rates vary; check product label.
 REI varies; check product label.
 Some formulations are OMRI-listed for organic use.

 Direct trunk and limb sprays to infested and neighboring trees when adults are active (late February to early March, June to July, September to October).